Like the good guys when it comes the Command Roster

 - Human Target: Ames (acting as The New Kid and The Burglar) gets roped into one of these; her job is to snake her way through the airducts & disable the security system.
 Chance goes in too, taking the place of "Mr. Chicago" - who he later discovers is the "cleaner."
 It's his job to kill everybody involved with the heist so the Mastermind doesn't have to pay them anything.

-- Hustle (original crew): Mickey is the Mastermind, Stacey is the Distraction, Ash is the Hacker, the Gadget Guy, and the Safe Cracker, and the Driver.
+- Original crew: Mickey is the Mastermind, Stacey is the Distraction, Ash is the Hacker, the Gadget Guy, and the Safe Cracker, and the Driver.
 Danny is the New Kid.
 Albert and Stacey take turns acting as the Partner in Crime; everyone except Ash takes turns as the Conman.

 - Mission: Impossible's cast always fit into one or more of these roles.